kakade-shubham/Online-Bookstore-Analysis-using-SQL/README.md

 In this project, I performed SQL-based analysis on an online bookstore dataset using MySQL.
 The objective was to explore and analyze data related to books, customers, and orders to generate meaningful business insights.

-This is a **self directed** project, where I explored the dataset from Kaggle by writing basic to advanced SQL queries, extracting insights, and presenting the findings in a structured and professional format.
+This is a **self-directed** project, where I explored the dataset from Kaggle by writing basic to advanced SQL queries, extracting insights, and presenting the findings in a structured and professional format.

 ---